ranjitreddy2013/Airflow-Spark-Ezmeral/README.md

 Comment out the original line "auth_backend = airflow.api.auth.backend.deny_all" with "auth_backend = airflow.api.auth.backend.basic_auth" in the $AIRFLOW_HOME/conf/airflow.cfg.

-To be validated by the API, we simply need to pass an Authorization header and the base64 encded form of username:password where username and password are for the user created in Airflow.
+To be validated by the API, we simply need to pass an Authorization header and the base64 encoded form of username:password where username and password are for the user created in Airflow.

 #### Step 2: Test the API by Listing Dags
 With Step 1 complete, we can list the dags in Airflow via /dags.
 For example: